MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/synchronous-oid-request-interface-in-ndis-6-80.md

 ms.technology: windows-devices
 ---

-# Synchronous OID Request Interface in NDIS 6.80
+# Synchronous OID request interface in NDIS 6.80

 Windows network drivers use OID requests to send control messages down the NDIS binding stack.
 Protocol drivers, such as TCPIP or vSwitch, rely on dozens of OIDs to configure each feature of the underlying NIC driver.
 Before Windows 10, version 1709, OID requests were sent in two ways: Regular and Direct.

 This topic introduces a third style of OID call: Synchronous.
 A Synchronous call is meant to be low-latency, non-blocking, scalable, and reliable.
-The Synchronous OID Request Interface is available starting in NDIS 6.80, which is included in Windows 10, version 1709 and later.
+The Synchronous OID request interface is available starting in NDIS 6.80, which is included in Windows 10, version 1709 and later.

 ## Comparison to Regular and Direct OID requests